ooddle

 How ooddle Helps

 Inside ooddle, financial stress shows up as a Mind pillar trigger, but we treat it across pillars.
 Recovery work to protect sleep.
 Movement breaks to discharge stress hormones.
 Mind work to interrupt the worry loop.
+Metabolic guidance to keep blood sugar steady on hard days.
+Optimize tools to track which techniques actually move your stress score down.
 We do not pretend an app fixes your bank account, but we make sure your body is not paying for the worry on top of the bills.

 Ready to try something different?